pilotgeraldb/enumerablejs/docs/index.md

     {
         return item * item;
     });

 //[1,4,9,16]
 ```

 #### select via string array of properties

+As of v1.1.1, if a single property is specified in the array `["property_name"]` then the result will not be an object, but an array of the values of that property from each item.

+However if multiple properties are specified in the array `["property_name_a", "property_name_b", "property_name_c"]` the result will be an array of object each containing the specified properties.
+This is also how single property selection versions prior to v1.1.1.

 ``` javascript
 //consider the following array.